 Meditation is Not About Completely Emptying Your Mind

-One of the biggest misconceptions about meditation is that you need to completely empty your mind of thoughts.
+One of the common misconceptions about Meditation is that you need to completely empty your mind of thoughts.
 This myth can make meditation seem impossible for beginners who notice a flood of thoughts while sitting still.
 The truth?
 Meditation is not about erasing thoughts but about observing them without judgment.
-It’s about developing a state of awareness so you can become mindful of your thoughts, Common Misconceptions About Meditation emotions, and sensations without being overwhelmed by them.
+It’s about developing a state of awareness so you can become mindful of your thoughts, common misconceptions about meditation emotions, and sensations without being overwhelmed by them.

 Meditation is Not Just For Relaxation(But It Helps!)